gjr80/weewx-stackedwindrose/readme.txt

                         time_stamp_location = bottom, right

-6)  By default the Stacked Windrose Image Generator for weeWX generator places the generated file in the $HTML_ROOT folder.
-If you wish to place the generated files in another directory then insert a 'HTML_ROOT' setting giveing the applicable folder under the [[StackedWindRose]] sub-section in the [StdReport] section of weewx.conf, eg
+6. By default the Stacked Windrose Image Generator generator places the generated file in the $HTML_ROOT directory.
+If you wish to place the generated files in another directory then insert a 'HTML_ROOT' setting giving the applicable directory under the [[StackedWindRose]] sub-section in the [StdReport] section of weewx.conf, eg:

     [[StackedWindRose]]
         skin = StackedWindRose
-        HTML_ROOT = /use/this/folder
+        HTML_ROOT = /use/this/directory

-7)  Restart weeWX:
+7. Restart WeeWX:

-    $ sudo /etc/init.d/weewx stop
+    $ sudo /etc/init.d/weewx restart

+	or

+    $ sudo service weewx restart

+    or

-    $ sudo /etc/init.d/weewx start
+    $ sudo systemctl restart weewx

-8)  This will result in the windrose image file being generated during each report generation cycle.
-Generation can be confirmed by inspecting the weeWX log, there should be a line similar to this amongst the report generation
+8. This will result in the windrose image file being generated during each report generation cycle.
+Generation can be confirmed by inspecting the WeeWX log, there should be a line similar to this amongst the report generation
 output:

-    Aug  9 00:30:16 jessie2 weewx[1236]: imageStackedWindRose: Generated 1
+    Jun  6 09:26:16 buster30 weewx[1476] INFO user.stackedwindrose: Generated 1
-                    images for StackedWindRose in 0.01 seconds
+            images for StackedWindRose in 0.02 seconds

 Uninstallation Instructions

-1)  Run the uninstaller:
+1. Run the uninstaller:

     $ ./wee_extension --uninstall=StackedWindRose

     This command assumes the user is currently in the $BIN_ROOT folder.
+If this is not the case you may need to include the path to wee_extension.

-2)  Restart weeWX:
+2. Restart WeeWX:

-    $ sudo /etc/init.d/weewx stop
+    $ sudo /etc/init.d/weewx restart

+	or

+    $ sudo service weewx restart

+    or

-    $ sudo /etc/init.d/weewx start
+    $ sudo systemctl restart weewx

 Manual Uninstallation

-1)  Edit weewx.conf and delete the entire [[StackedWindRose]] section from [StdReport].
+1. Edit weewx.conf and delete the entire [[StackedWindRose]] section from [StdReport].

-2)  Save weewx.conf.
+2. Delete the stackedwindrose.py file:

+    $ rm $BIN_ROOT/user/stackedwindrose.py

-3)  Delete the $SKIN_ROOT/StackedWindRose folder and its contents:
+3. Delete the $SKIN_ROOT/StackedWindRose folder and its contents:

     $ rm -rf $SKIN_ROOT/StackedWindRose

-4)  Restart weeWX:
+4. Restart WeeWX:

-    $ sudo /etc/init.d/weewx stop
+    $ sudo /etc/init.d/weewx restart

+	or

+    $ sudo service weewx restart

+    or

-    $ sudo /etc/init.d/weewx start
+    $ sudo systemctl restart weewx